 Web Standard Fonts

-You may pick a font that you like and it may look great on your computer, but if it is not a standard font, other computers may not have that particular font available and will convert the fonts to the closest type font available on that computer or browser.
+You may pick a font that you like and it may look great on your computer, but if it is not a standard font, other computers/browsers may not have that particular font available and will convert the fonts to the “closest” type font available on that computer or browser.

 That is why professionals will check your website on a variety of browsers when designing your site – we are looking for consistency.

 When The Mango Tree Restaurant asked us to take over and redesign their website, we looked at their existing site on a couple of browsers.
-In the illustrations to the left, both were what I saw on my computer, but one was on Google Chrome, the other on Internet Explorer.
+In the illustrations to the left, this is what I saw on my computer, but one was in Google Chrome, the other in Internet Explorer.
+(This was before Edge.)

 It was quite a surprise to our client as they were unaware that the font style – and size – changed!
 And to a style that did not suit their design.
-They really liked the style of the font in the 2nd example so we offered a solution that would allow them to keep that font and remain consistent across all browsers.
+They really liked the style of the headline’s font in the 2nd example (which was a non-standard font) so we offered a solution that would allow them to keep that font and remain consistent across all browsers.
+We, of course, changed the paragraph font to a web-standard font.

-So rather than using text for the titles in their new website, we created pictures/images of the text, like in the sample above, in the font style they preferred.
+Rather than using text for the titles in their new website, we created pictures/images of the text, like in the sample above, in the font style they preferred, allowing the “text” to remain consistent across browsers.

 These are just a few of the things we see on the web that make us cringe.
-And while we understand that depending on the web builder software you use, you can be restricted in what you can do and not everyone has the experience to work around these restrictions.
-Yes, you can simply use a template and replace the material and content with your own information, but so often there is something you want to change.
+And while we understand that depending on the web builder software or Word Press theme and plugins you use, you may be restricted in what you can do and not everyone has the experience to work around these restrictions.
+Yes, you can simply use a template and replace the material and content with your own information, but so often there is something you want to add or customize.

-The point is that different software have different advantages and disadvantages.
+The point is – different software and web-building platforms have different advantages and disadvantages.
+Is it worth you time to deal with the learning curve?

 Cost Effective – How much of your time will be spent learning and setting up your website?
 Do you have the expertise to create a website or will this be a high learning curve for you?
 What is your time worth?
 You may be spending more in your time than the cost of hiring a professional.